pmj/genccont/README.md

 ## Plans/TODO

-- Documentation for the `slist_queue` and the chained hash table.
+- Documentation for the `slist_queue`, the `dlist`, the binary tree and the chained hash table.
 - Templated C++ wrappers where appropriate.
-- More data structures: e.g. doubly linked list and queue; hash tables with other memory layout and collision resolution strategies; trees; etc.
+- More data structures: e.g. hash tables with other memory layout and collision resolution strategies; a balanced tree; etc.
 - Wider testing (and support) of different platforms and compilers.